savinien/MK351/ts/README.md

 ## 1. ts basics
 ts was originally developped by microsoft, and is now used widely (by google notably).

 ts is a superset of js: any valid js code is valid ts code.
 But ts comes in with many more interesting features.
 In particular it is object oriented.
+Essentially TypeScript is *linting* JavaScript, and doing a better job at it than other linters that don't have type information.

 You get compile-time erros in ts, rather than run-time errors in js: you may spot errors before running your code.